Indian pilot captured in Pakistan becomes face of escalating conflict

 It was unclear if he had been coerced to speak.

-That video was widely shown on Pakistani television channels, with still images from it used on the front page of many newspapers.
+That video was widely shown on Pakistani television, with still images used on the front page of many newspapers.

 "Indian pilot thanks Pak Army for saving him from mob," read a front page headline in the English-language daily Express Tribune.

-On social media however, #GivebackAbhinandan and #Abhinandanmyhero was quickly trending on Twitter where his stoic performance elevated him to national hero status.
+On social media however, #GivebackAbhinandan and #Abhinandanmyhero hashtags spread quickly on Twitter and elevated him to national hero status.

 "Such calm and resilience in the face of adversity.
 Prayers for our brave pilot #AbhinandanVarthaman," tweeted Bollywood celebrity Emraan Hashmi.